jamesbrq/MLSSRandomizer/README.md

 **Text Turbo:** At any point in the game, you can hold L/R + A to turbo through text.
 Note that this only works for text and nothing else.

+**Teleport Anywhere Anytime:** At any point in the game, you can hold L + R and press SELECT to open up the Pipe Menu to teleport to any pipe youve accessed before.
+(Note that when you press this button combination you must pick a pipe, you cannot go back to the room you were just in.)

 # Discord

 [Discord](https://discord.gg/MVZ3hDyAuY) if you have any questions, concerns, and the like.
 We also hold races sometimes.